MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-font-packages.md

 ---
 # Font packages

 A font package is a collection of fonts that are packaged together.
-Font packages are used in SharePoint and Viva Connections to control how the fonts will look in different areas within each product.
+Font packages are used in SharePoint and Viva Connections to control how the fonts look in different areas within each product.

 Typography provides the visual framework for presenting text.
-It is an important part of expressing a brand or creating a beautiful design.
-You will often see multiple terms mixed or used interchangeably when referring to typography, such as typeface and fonts A typeface is the entire font family while a font is an individual font style.
+It's an important part of expressing a brand or creating a beautiful design.
+You'll often see multiple terms mixed or used interchangeably when referring to typography, such as typeface and fonts A typeface is the entire font family while a font is an individual font style.
 We often use these terms interchangeably.
-We will refer to fonts to cover both scenarios for the SharePoint brand center.
+We refer to fonts to cover both scenarios for the SharePoint brand center.

 > [!NOTE]
 > Known Limitations: